Hair Loss During Chemo

 Depending on the treatment type and dosage, hair usually starts to regrow 1-3 months after the last cycle of chemotherapy.
 Still, the regrowth process is complex and might happen slower than you’d like.
 Complete hair regrowth can take 6-12 months, and it might feel and look different than your hair before treatment.

-Below are some tools listed to help you manage the physical and emotional trauma of cancer-related hair loss:
+Below are some chemo hair loss tips listed to help you manage the physical and emotional trauma of cancer-related hair loss:

 ● Cut hair before beginning chemotherapy treatment, which will add volume as hair starts to thin and shed.
 It can also help make the transition to total hair loss smoother.